fathom-playground/playground/README.md

 # What's a Learning Adventure?

-The Playground is composed of **learing adventures**.
+The Playground is composed of **learning adventures**.
 These are 6-week long journeys exploring the future of learning.
 Each learner on an adventure defines its goal and structure, what they're learning and how.

-They can be:
+An adventure could be:

+- original research into learning and public transport
+- a study group around a textbook with a protocol to federate with other study groups
 - an exploration of a niche subject with a new research system
-- original research into learning and public transport
-- Running a study groups around a textbook with a protocol to federate with other study groups
 - or anything else you can imagine.

-Through their goal _or_ structure, they are exploring a future of learning.
+Through its goal _or_ structure, it's are exploring a future of learning.

-Each adventure is documented in [/adventures](/adventures).
+Adventures are documented in [/adventures](/adventures).

 Anyone and everyone is welcome to embark on their own adventure.
-This community is here to support you, hold you accountable, and
+This community is here to support you, hold you accountable, and foster connections.

 If you're looking for some inspiration check out some [ideas](https://github.com/jaredpereira/playground/labels/idea), and